quicwg/qlog/draft-marx-qlog-quic-events.md

 --- abstract

-This document describes concrete qlog event definitions and their metadata for QUIC and HTTP/3-related events.
+This document describes concrete qlog event definitions and their metadata for QUIC events.
 These events can then be embedded in the higher level schema defined in [QLOG-MAIN].

 --- middle

 # Introduction

-This document describes the values of the qlog name ("category" + "event") and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
-This document is based on draft-29 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP] and draft-16 of the QPACK I-D [QUIC-QPACK].
+This document describes the values of the qlog name ("category" + "event") and "data" fields and their semantics for the QUIC protocol.
+This document is based on draft-34 of the QUIC I-Ds [QUIC-TRANSPORT] [QUIC-RECOVERY] [QUIC-TLS].
+HTTP/3 and QPACK events are defined in a separate document [QLOG-H3].

-Feedback and discussion welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).
+Feedback and discussion are welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).
 Readers are advised to refer to the "editor's draft" at that URL for an up-to-date version of this document.

 Concrete examples of integrations of this schema in various programming languages can be found at